vahidAK/PatMat/README.md

 **Note**: You first need to have conda/miniconda installed.
 If you do not have conda/miniconda follow instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install it and then run the following commands.
 Alternatively, [mamba](https://mamba.readthedocs.io/en/latest/installation.html) is a faster alternative to conda.
 **Note**: For nanopore analysis part you need guppy basecaller that does basecalling, mapping, and methylation calling.
 This tool is only available through the [Oxford Nanopore Technologies community website](https://nanoporetech.com/community).
 You need to create an account there and get this tool yourself.
 **Note**: For variant calling from nanopore data you need [clair3](https://github.com/HKU-BAL/Clair3).
 You need to install clair3 in its own dedicated conda environment by running ```conda create -n clair3 -c bioconda clair3 python=3.9.0 -y```.
 For more instructions and also to download the appropriate model for variant calling visit [clair3 GitHub](https://github.com/HKU-BAL/Clair3).
+**Note**: For the quality control of Strand-seq libraries you need [ASHLEYS QC](https://github.com/friendsofstrandseq/ashleys-qc).
+It needs to be installed in its own dedicated conda environment.
+Follow their instructions on [ASHLEYS QC GitHub](https://github.com/friendsofstrandseq/ashleys-qc) to install this tool.

 To use the tools in this repository and run the workflow you can download the latest release or clone the repository and install the required dependencies in the [env.yml](https://github.com/vahidAK/PatMat/blob/main/env.yml) as follow:
 To clone and install:
 ```